sharath2106/sharath2106/README.md

 # Hi everyone 👋

 I'm Gopi Shankar Haridas, and I am a Test Automation Engineer with 10 years of experience in Web, Mobile and API automation.
-I started my career as a QA trainee in Photon and have started working on multiple Test Automation tools so far.
-I am from India, currently working at Ocado Technology, London, United Kingdom!
+I am from India, currently working at London, United Kingdom!

 - 🌱 I’m currently learning about Kubernetes & Devops technologies
-- 🥅 2023 Goals: Contribute to open source software.
+- 🥅 2024 Goals: Contribute to open source software.
 - 💬 Ask me about Selenium, Playwright, TestCafe, Appium, Rest Assured, Docker
 - ⚡ Fun fact: I love to travel, and I have once travelled to Kanyakumari just because the next bus I saw was heading to Kanyakumari.